siderolabs/talos/website/content/docs/v0.15/Introduction/getting-started.md

 ### DNS records

-If neither of the other methods work for you, you can instead use DNS records to provide a measure of redundancy.
+If neither of the other methods work for you, you can use DNS records to provide a measure of redundancy.
 In this case, you would add multiple A or AAAA records for a DNS name.